-The work of Australian cinematographer Stefan Duscio (b.
-1981) is characterised by fluid camera movements and a masterful use of light.
-His authentic and innovative approach to cinematic naturalism has made him a highly regarded collaborator of directors, Robert Connolly, Leigh Whannell, JD Dillard and Mirrah Foulkes, with whom he has pushed the art of visual storytelling.
+Australian cinematographer Stefan Duscio is characterised by fluid camera movements and masterful use of light.
+His authentic and innovative approach to cinematic naturalism has made him a highly regarded collaborator of directors such as Robert Connolly, Leigh Whannell, JD Dillard and Mirrah Foulkes.

-This year, Duscio won the Gold Tripod for Best Cinematography in a feature film for The Dry and the prestigious Milli Award for the ACS Australian Cinematographer of the Year, the highest award an Australian cinematographer can receive.
-The journey to adapt Jane Harper’s international bestseller The Dry was led by prolific Australian producer Bruna Papandrea (best known for Big Little Lies), and Director Robert Connolly.
+In 2022, Duscio won the Gold Tripod for Best Cinematography in a feature film for The Dry (2020) and the prestigious Milli Award for the ACS Australian Cinematographer of the Year.

-Duscio has shot hundreds of commercials and music videos, including two music videos for Beyonce’s self-titled visual album Mine and Ghost.
+In addition, he has shot hundreds of commercials and music videos, including music videos for Beyonce’s Mine and Ghost from her 2013 self-titled visual album.

 Film & Television/ Australia